List of Days of Our Lives characters introduced in the 1980s: Harris Michaels

 Harris Michaels was played by Steve Burton in 1988, July 2022 for the second chapter of Beyond Salem, and since March 2023.
+In January 2024, Burton announced he had wrapped filming the month prior; he exited during the June 24 episode.

 Harris went to school with Eve Donovan where he made a bet with his friends to see who could score with her first.
 After many dates, he began to care about her, but she learned about his true intentions and she attempted to kill herself on sleeping pills.
 He tried to apologize and make up for it, but Eve never forgave him.

 Harris reappeared decades later, formerly of the Navy, now working for Megan Hathaway.
 He was tasked with dating Hope Brady, so he could later kill her.
 Harris also kidnapped John Black and Steve Johnson on Megan's orders.
 Harris proposed to Hope, which made Megan wonder if Harris was falling for Hope.
 At the wedding, his true allegiance is revealed after he is shot by a stray bullet from Thomas Banks, another associate of Megan's.
 He still gets the prism to Megan, however, he hesitates to kill Hope which leads to his arrest.
 Later, Hope visited Harris and asked if he ever really cared about her.
-Harris claimed he did care about Hope and though maybe he too was brainwashed by Megan just a John and Steve were, but she left him to face the consequences of his actions.
+Harris claimed he did care about Hope and though maybe he too was brainwashed by Megan just as John and Steve were, but she left him to face the consequences of his actions.

+After being rehabilitated, Harris became instrumental in helping save Bo from Megan.
+However, he was brainwashed again by Megan to kill Stefan, but he fought long in enough to shoot her instead.
+Despite Megan escaping, Harris decided to check into Bayview, thinking he was safer there from Megan and himself.
+There, he meets Eve again and the two make peace and he later befriends Ava Vitali and helps her remember more about her ordeal the night Susan Banks and her drove off a cliff.
+She learns Susan is alive and the two escape from EJ's assassin to find his mother.
+After rescuing Susan from London, Harris becomes a detective and begins a romantic relationship with Ava.
+They both get entangled by Clyde Weston's drug ring and work together to take him down.
+After Clyde escapes prison, the two, along with Lucas Horton, track Clyde in Montana where he is arrested again.

+Upon his return to Salem, Hope contacts Harris about a possible lead on Megan's whereabouts and he decides to follow-up on it, saying goodbye to Ava and leaving Salem.